pism/pism/doc/sphinx/technical/bed_roughness.rst

 The above formulas already reflect the recommendations Schoof gives on how to apply his formulas (:cite:`Schoofbasaltopg2003`, subsection 4.2).
-The rest of this page is devoted to how the class pism::stressbalance::BedSmoother implements a practical version of this theory, based on these recommendations plus some additional approximation.
+The rest of this page is devoted to how the class :class:`stressbalance::BedSmoother` implements a practical version of this theory, based on these recommendations plus some additional approximation.

 The averages appearing in his scaling arguments are over an infinite domain, e.g.